adonisjs/v5-docs/content/guides/fundamentals/typescript-build-process.md

 - Clean the existing `build` directory (if any).
 - Build your frontend assets using Webpack encore (only if it is installed).
-- Use the Typescript compiler API to compile the Typescript code to JavaScript and write it inside the `build` folder. **This time, we do perform type checking and report the Typescript errors**.
+- Use the TypeScript compiler API to compile the TypeScript code to JavaScript and write it inside the `build` folder. **This time, we do perform type checking and report the TypeScript errors**.
 - Copy all the static files to the `build` folder.
 The static files are registered inside the `.adonisrc.json` file under the `metaFiles` array.
 - Copy the `package.json` and `package-lock.json/yarn.lock` to the `build` folder.
 - Generate the `ace-manifest.json` file.
 It contains an index of all the commands your project is using.